ankit95742/SOLID-technical_paper/README.md

     return area;
 }
 ```
-The solution works and customer is happy.
+The solution works and the customer is happy.
-But after the one week he come up with new requirement and he want to add area of triangle.
-So for that we have to modified the Area class.
-In the real world the changes are frequent.
+But after one week he comes up with the new requirement and he wants to add an area of a triangle.
+So for that, we have to modify the Area class.
+In the real world, the changes are frequent.
 So to solve this problem we have to adopt the Open-close principle.

-So the solution of this problem is to make the abstarct class **Shape**. after that extend this class for **Rectange** and **Circle**.
+So the solution to this problem is to make the abstract class **Shape**. after that extend this class for **Rectangle** and **Circle**.
 ```
 public abstract class Shape
 {